 So we assumed our 85% cart abandonment came from troubles completing the forms on the checkout page.
 But there was no analytics for that, right?
 You cannot quickly look at a section of Google Analytics to uncover cart abandonment issues on your checkout page.

 We hoped there was an app out there that did this.
 After some Google research, we found Mousestats, and we used their Form Analytics feature to analyze the time spent on each field of the checkout page.

 Our shoppers spent an average of 48 seconds on the ‘Comment/Message’ field.

 We needed to solve the problem so we called some of our buyers.
-We asked them why they spent almost a minute on the Comment/Message field.
-We learnt that they didn’t know how to message customer service.
+So we asked them why they spent almost a minute on the Comment/Message field.
+And we learned that they didn’t know how to message customer service.

 A problem with a simple solution.